Stories Behind the Photos

-This memorable moment was captured by Barry Glazier at the Navajo Bridge (Page, Arizona).
+This memorable moment was captured by Barry Glazier at the Navajo Bridge in the Grand Canyon (Page, Arizona).
 As I have shared in video format, my jump was rather interesting and dramatic, as I bounced above the Colorado River my video camera flew off.
 This epic photo is me with the cam in hand.
 As I am bouncing, spinning, upside down and shocked with what just occurred.
 I now needed to put the camera back on.
 My thought at this point was that I had made a miracle catch but was now going to lose the camera to the river trying to re-mount it.
 It thankfully, all worked out and I got some amazing footage.

 During the Race Across the West (Oceanside, CA to Durango, CO) I was crewing for Team Cyclonauts.
 This photo is near time station #1 in Borrego Springs, CA and I was seeking some unique and slightly different photos from the race.
 I had tried to 'frame' the rider before this one and missed horribly.
 It is a timing issue and I was lucky to have this one worked perfectly.
 The beauty of this photo is that this is Christoph Strasser, who is currently leading the race by over 300 miles.
 I did not get a good look at the rider when he rode up so was very fortunate to capture the solo leader in a different viewpoint.